Thekla Roth: Early modeling career

-Thekla studied Exercise & Fitness, Sports Therapy before her first film work: a stunt role for the film Coyote Ugly.
+Roth studied Exercise & Fitness, Sports Therapy before her first film work: a stunt role for the film Coyote Ugly.
 Splitting her time between Los Angeles and London her early modeling work included the music videos Sonique Feels So Good and Benny Benassi Satisfaction.
-Thekla has modeled for magazines such as FHM, Maxim, Ice, Nuts, Arena, People, Bizarre and Love It.
+Roth has modeled for magazines such as FHM, Maxim, Ice, Nuts, Arena, People, Bizarre and Love It.

 Live events and multimedia

-Thekla has hosted live events such as Miss Earth, Max Power Live and Xbox Live.
+Roth has hosted live events such as Miss Earth, Max Power Live and Xbox Live.
 International technology shows include Brainstorm and DigiWarp (Netherlands).
 This work lead her to be approached by Ubisoft who went on to create a virtual character based on her in their 2005 video game 187 Ride or Die on the back of which she made numerous personal appearances and international magazine covers.
-Thekla also posed for Playboy and was a UK Playboy Cyber Girl.
+Roth also posed for Playboy and was a UK Playboy Cyber Girl.

 Television, film and accolades

-Thekla Roth filmed for the 2007 film remake of Baywatch (unreleased), and Isabella in Dave Courtney film Clubbing to Death 2007.
-Television work included Red TV's Brit Hits, British reality TV show Celebrity Stars at Work (2007/2008) that documented Thekla's working life by having a camera crew follow her work on a day-to-day basis.
-Thekla appeared on BBC Three Clever V Stupid (2009).
+Roth filmed for the 2007 film remake of Baywatch (unreleased), and Isabella in Dave Courtney film Clubbing to Death 2007.
+Television work included Red TV's Brit Hits, British reality TV show Celebrity Stars at Work (2007/2008) that documented Roth's working life by having a camera crew follow her work on a day-to-day basis.
+Roth appeared on BBC Three Clever V Stupid (2009).
 Awards include Miss Hot Import Nights 2005 and Supermodel of the Year 2007.